 Puppies do their best learning when the training is maintained as positive in tone and based on rewards, whether those rewards are toy-based or food-based.
 As with all training, patience is key.
 Remember to keep reinforcing polite and appropriate behavior from a puppy on a consistent basis.

 Early sessions should be short for the puppy’s sake.
 Training can grow to be overwhelming to a young puppy.
 Do not let the new circumstances be completely overwhelming.
-Try meeting one new dog at a time, rather than a whole puppy-socialization class’s worth.
+Try introducing dogs to each other one at a time, rather than a whole puppy-socialization class’s worth.
 Introduce the puppy to riding in a quieter car before hopping into the cab of a big rumbling truck.
 Take things slowly, keep them low in tone, and let the puppy acclimate.

 Seek Help to Socialize